hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1314_chapter_v.md

 We took it in turns to drive with the Swami in his tonga, and this next day seemed full of reminiscence.

-He talked of Brahmavidyâ, the vision of the One, the Alone — Real, and told how love was the only cure for evil.
+He talked of Brahmavidyā, the vision of the One, the Alone — Real, and told how love was the only cure for evil.
 He had had a schoolfellow who grew up and became rich, but lost his health.
 It was an obscure disease, sapping his energy and vitality daily, yet altogether baffling the skill